im-hanzou/im-hanzou/README.md

 ### Hi there 👋
 I'm Hanzou, a Python enthusiast who loves crafting command-line tools.
 I'm passionate about cryptocurrency, cybersecurity, web development, data science, and machine learning.

-Thanks for using my scripts!
+Thanks for using my bot or scripts!
 Just want to let you know:
-- I don't accept VIP members or any script creation requests.
-I make scripts when I feel like it 'cause I'm lazy 🤣
+- I don't accept VIP members or any bot or script creation requests.
+I make bots or scripts when I feel like it 'cause I'm lazy 🤣
-- All the scripts I make are ALWAYS FREE!
+- All the bots or scripts I make are ALWAYS FREE!
 Please don't sell them ❤️.
-Everyone deserves a chance to get rich 🤑
+CAUSE EVERYONE DESERVES A CHANCE TO GET RICH 🤑

 If you like my scripts and want to support me (no pressure though 😂), you can through: